-In this section we present the stellar populations in host galaxies of CL-AGNs.
-To our knowledge this is the first time the stellar populations of CL-AGN host galaxies are presented in details.
-Figure ~\ref{fig:Spec_1} has already shown an example of the distributions of individual stellar populations in a CL-AGN host.
-However, as suggested by \cite{2004MNRAS.355..273C}, individual stellar population results are uncertain due to the existence of multiple solutions, and the further binning of the ages gives a coarse but more robust description of SFH.
+In this section, we present the stellar populations in the host galaxies of CL-AGNs.
+To our knowledge, this is the first time the stellar populations of CL-AGN host galaxies have been presented in detail.
+Figure ~\ref{fig:Spec_1} has already shown an example of the distributions of the individual stellar populations in a CL-AGN host.
+However, as suggested by \cite{2004MNRAS.355..273C}, individual stellar population results are uncertain due to the existence of multiple solutions, and the further binning of the ages gives a coarser but more robust description of SFH.
 Therefore, we bin the stellar populations found by STARLIGHT into three age bins: ``young" ($\rm X_{Y}$,$\rm t \le 0.55\times 10^{8}yr$), ``intermediate" ($\rm X_{I}$,$\rm 1.0\times 1.0^{8}yr\le t \le 1.27\times 10^{9}yr$) and ``old" ($\rm X_{O}$,$\rm t \ge 1.43\times 10^9 yr$).
-In Figure ~\ref{fig:Stellar_Population}, we present a trigonometric coordinate system in $\rm X_{Y}+X_{I}+X_{O}=1$ panel to show the relative fraction of young, intermediate and old stellar populations.
-As we can see, the CL-AGN hosts are composed of every types of stellar populations.
-Some objects, such as J1554+3629 and J1259+5515, are dominated by old type, with populations older than 1.5 Gyr contributing to $\rm \sim 80\%$ emissions at 4020 $\rm \AA$.
-While in other sources, such as J1358+4934, J1319+6753 and ZTF18aajupnt, the stellar populations are dominated by the intermediate type, with $\rm X_{I} > 85\%$.
+In Figure ~\ref{fig:Stellar_Population}, we present a trigonometric coordinate system in $\rm X_{Y}+X_{I}+X_{O}=1$ panel to show the relative fractions of young, intermediate, and old stellar populations.
+As we can see, the CL-AGN hosts are composed of every type of stellar population.
+Some objects, such as J1554+3629 and J1259+5515, are dominated by old types, with populations older than 1.5 Gyr contributing to $\rm \sim 80\%$ of the emissions at 4020 $\rm \AA$.
+While in other sources, such as J1358+4934, J1319+6753 and ZTF18aajupnt, the stellar populations are dominated by the intermediate types, with $\rm X_{I} > 85\%$.
 The young stellar populations are also ubiquitous.
-They can account for almost half emissions in J0159-0052 and ZTF18aaabltn.
-The stellar populations and other parameters of CL-AGN host galaxies are summarized in Table~\ref{tab:stellarstellar}.
+They can account for almost half of the emissions in J0159-0052 and ZTF18aaabltn.
+The stellar populations and other parameters of the CL-AGN host galaxies are summarized in Table~\ref{tab:stellarstellar}.